ethers-io/ethers.js/docs/v5/api/providers/jsonrpc-provider/README.md

 #### Note: Connecting to a Local Node

-Each node implementation is slightly different and may require specific command-line flags, configuration or settings in their UI to enable JSON-RPC, unlock accounrs or expose specific APIs.
+Each node implementation is slightly different and may require specific command-line flags, configuration or settings in their UI to enable JSON-RPC, unlock accounts or expose specific APIs.
 Please consult their documentation.

 #### *jsonRpcProvider* . **getSigner**( [ addressOrIndex ] ) => *[JsonRpcSigner](/v5/api/providers/jsonrpc-provider/#JsonRpcSigner)*